 This three-byte order specifies a new buffer address from which write operations are to start or continue.
 Set Buffer Address orders can be used to write data into various areas of the buffer.
-An SBA order can also precede another order in the data stream to specify the starting address for a PT, RA, or EUA order; to specify the address at which an attribute byte is to be stored by an SF, SFE, or MF order; or to specify the address at which the cursor is to be repositioned by an IC order.
+An SBA order can also precede another order in the data stream to specify the starting address for a PT, RA, or EUA order; to specify the address at which an attribute byte is to be stored by an SF, or SFE order or modified by an MF order; or to specify the address at which the cursor is to be repositioned by an IC order.